MeshALTIL/meshaltil_webapp/src/assets/markdown/config.md

 #### Settings

--   Set up your long name and short name as you see fit.
+-   Set up a memorable long name and short name as you see fit.
+-   Short name is limited to 4 letters.
 -   Enable 'Unmessageable' if the node is a repeater and is not used for receiving messages.

 ---